Jeremiah 6 – Full of the Fury of the Lord

 People will call them rejected silver,

 a.
 I have set you as an assayer and a fortress among My people, that you may know and test their way: God sent Jeremiah to assess the spiritual condition of God’s people and to do it from a position of strength (a fortress).
-Figuratively, the prophet was like metal working testing and refining precious metals.
+Figuratively, the work of the prophet was like metal working – one who tested and refined precious metals.

 ii.
 The picture used at the end of Jeremiah 6 works something like this: